Swiss judoka Sergei Aschwanden shares his experiences on transitioning from the sporting arena to a working environment

 “It’s a very good concept,” he says of the programme.
 “It’s important that athletes know that the IOC is thinking about them not only when they’re active, but also when they’re retired.”

-For expert advice about the transition to life after sport, visit the Athlete Learning Gateway and take the course “Career Transition – Preparing for Future Success”
+For expert advice about the transition to life after sport, take the course “Career Transition – Preparing for Future Success”